 \section{Problem Formulation}

-In autoregressive modelling, the sEMG signal can be modelled as a linear combination of lagged values of relevant EEG control activity, previous muscle activity, and excitation noise from a random innovations process.
+In autoregressive modeling, the sEMG signal can be modelled as a linear combination of lagged values of relevant EEG control activity, previous muscle activity, and excitation noise from a random innovation process.
 The EEG signal can also be expressed in a similar way with sensory feedback proportionate to sEMG activity sent back to the cortex.

 Let $y(t)$ be the EEG signal and $x(t)$ be the corresponding sEMG signal at time $t$.
 They can be represented as: { } where $\epsilon_y(t)$ and $\epsilon_x(t)$ are time-dependent excitation noise signals and $m$ indicates the dependency on past instants or order of the autoregressive model.
 The objective is to fit an autoregressive model to estimate parameters $a_{yy}^{(k)},a_{yx}^{(k)},a_{xy}^{(k)},a_{xx}^{(k)}$ $\forall k=1,\cdots,m$ where $m$ is known a priori.
 However, in practice, determining the order of the autoregressive model is a non-trivial problem.